 PSYC 390 Internship in Psychology, (3 credit course)

 The Psychology Department values experiential education.
-To provide students with structured opportunities for such learning, examples of Practica are Arsenal Family & Children's Center, UPMC-Shadyside Hospital Elder Life Program, a Forensic Psychology Internship opportunity that involves working with a local Psychologist, and a non-profit agency (FOCUS Pittsburgh).
+To provide students with structured opportunities for such learning, examples of Practica are Arsenal Family & Children's Center, UPMC-Shadyside Hospital Elder Life Program, a Forensic Psychology Internship opportunity that involves working with a local Psychologist, and a non-profit agency (Neighborhood Resilience Project).

 The internships have two components: weekly activities at the specific site, and meetings with the course instructor that integrate reflection on internship activities with scholarly reading.
 The course, for which students receive a letter grade, requires a final paper demonstrating reflection and integration of the experience with relevant academic scholarship.